OguzPastirmaci/misc/k8s-ubuntu-rdma-oci.md

 12 - Now let's test running `ib_write_bw` between two pods.
 Save the following file as `rdma-test.yaml` and deploy it.

+**NOTE:** If you want to test running different pods, make sure `hostNetwork: true` is set in your yaml.

 ```
 kubectl apply -f rdma-test.yaml
 ```